 In this case, you’ll need to reapply for your licence if, and when, you’re able to drive safely again.
 The DVLA will provide you with a medical explanation and, if possible, state when you should reapply.

-If your health does not improve after you have been told not to drive, you cannot drive again.
+If your health doesn't improve after you've been told not to drive, you can't drive again.

 Many find adjusting to life without a car difficult at first.
 If you’re finding life without a car causing you to feel rundown, talk to a family member, friend or your GP.